bergimax/footballer-value/README.md

 - 1 African league, namely the DStv Premiership in South Africa.
 - 4 Asian leagues, comprising J-League in Japan, Saudi Pro League in Saudi Arabia, K-League 1 in South Korea, and A-League in Australia.

-The data was obtained from this repository (https://www.kaggle.com/datasets/khanghunhnguyntrng/football-players-transfer-fee-prediction-dataset) that got data from trasnfermarket.
+The data was obtained from this repository which processed the data from transfermarkt: https://www.kaggle.com/datasets/khanghunhnguyntrng/football-players-transfer-fee-prediction-dataset

 Important details about the data:
-- player: the link to the Transfermarkt page contains player data.
-Please add a prefix "www.transfermarkt.com/" to further navigating.
+- player: the link to the Transfermarkt page contains player data (you should add a prefix "www.transfermarkt.com/" to further navigating).
-- team: Name of the team that player played for at the time data was collected.
+- team: name of the team that player played for, at the time data was collected.
-- name: Name of player.
+- name: name of the player.
-- position: Position that player played most.
+- position: position where the player played most.
 - height: height of player, in cm unit.
-- age: age of player.
+- age: age of the player.
-- appearance: The number of times a player appear on field.
+- appearance: the number of times a player appear on field.
 - goals: goals scored.
 - assists: assits to goals.
 - yellow cards: number of yellow card.
-- second yellow cards: number of time player get 2 yellow card in 1 match.
+- second yellow cards: number of time the player got 2 yellow card in 1 match.
 - red cards: number of red card.
-- goals conceded: Gol took, only for a Goalkeeper.
+- goals conceded: gol took (only for a Goalkeeper, zero for the others).
-- clean sheets: only Goalkeeper.
+- clean sheets: number of match where the goalkeeper took 0 goals.
 - minutes played: number of minutes played during the monitor time.
 - days_injured: days he stayed injured.
 - games_injured: missed game for injuries.
 - award: total awarđ in whole career.
-- current_value: Valuated price, Euro unit.
+- current_value: valuated price, Euro unit.
-- highest_value: Highest valuated price in the past, Euro unit.
+- highest_value: highest valuated price in the past, Euro unit.
-- position_encoded: 0 galkeeper – 1, Defender – 2, midfield – 3, Attack - 4
+- position_encoded: 0: galkeeper – 1: Defender – 2: midfield – 3: Attack
 - winger: 1: winger, 0: not a winger.

 I uploaded the entire dataset to the repository.
 File: *player_data.csv* in the data directory.